 Founded in 1994, AmeriCorps falls under the umbrella of the Corporation for National and Community Service.
 States are allocated resources to target specific issues unique and relevant to that state.
-In Arizona, the Governor’s Office of Youth, Faith, and Family oversees the AmeriCorps State program.
+In Arizona, the Governor’s Office of Youth, Faith, and Family oversee the AmeriCorps State program, expanding volunteer opportunities.
 The Arizona Serve State team currently includes 20 State members serving in Prescott and 57 State members serving in Tucson.

 Over the past year, our AmeriCorps State team has: